 Five years is a long, long time in the music industry.
-Today, it’s not completely unusual for artists and bands to go five years or more between album cycles with all the promotion and extensive worldwide touring that corresponds to most major label releases.
-In the 1980s, however, five years was long enough to be completely forgotten about and risk the loss of fans, no longer willing to wait for you, the artist, to finish your latest “masterpiece”.
+Today, it’s not entirely unusual for artists and bands to go five years or more between album cycles with all the promotion and extensive worldwide touring corresponding to most major label releases.
+In the 1980s, however, five years was long enough to be completely forgotten about and risk the loss of fans, no longer willing to wait for you, the artist, to finish your latest “masterpiece.”
 Michael Jackson was not your typical artist.

 When Jackson & his producer, Quincy Jones, finished the highly anticipated Bad in 1987 after over a year and a half of work, the expectations might have been nearly debilitating for the immensely talented perfectionist.
-Even if it ultimately wasn’t for Jackson, many less talented and confident artists wouldn’t know how to follow-up a genre and career defining success such as Thriller.
-The resultant album, Bad, is heavy on drum machine sounds, rock guitars, and thumping, throbbing basslines tailor made for dance floors and radio.
-Essentially the album’s overall sound is an updated version of the post disco music that was found on Thriller.
-MJ and QJ created a winning formula for a more modern “late 80s” sound and short of including actual rap interludes, Bad would borrow quite a bit from the skeletal 808-drum machine sounds that were permeating hip-hip in 1986 and 1987.
+Even if it ultimately weren’t for Jackson, many less talented and confident artists wouldn’t know how to follow up a genre and career-defining success such as Thriller.
+The resultant album, Bad, is heavy on drum machine sounds, rock guitars, and thumping, throbbing basslines tailor-made for dance floors and radio.
+Essentially the album’s overall sound is an updated version of the post-disco music found on Thriller.
+MJ and QJ created a winning formula for a more modern “late 80s” sound, and short of including actual rap interludes, Bad would borrow quite a bit from the skeletal 808-drum machine sounds permeating hip-hop in 1986 and 1987.

 Memory Bank Withdrawal